Q. Whom do I contact if I have questions regarding human subjects research and

 research participants, or about misconduct involving human subject research?

 A. You should contact the IRB Chairs or the IRB Staff.

 Q. Where can I find a listing of IRB committee members?

 Q. When are IRB meetings and submission deadlines?

 A. The IRB meets at 8:30 AM on the 2nd and 4th Wednesdays of every month.
 Protocol submissions for an IRB meeting are due on the first and third Wednesday of the month (except for November and December).
 IRB Meeting Dates & Deadlines.

 Q. Does WVU have a Federalwide Assurance?

 A. Yes and the Federalwide Assurance number is FWA00005078.
-This assurance was approved on February 8, 2012 and is valid until February 8, 2017.
-Click here for a copy of the FWA documentation.
+Click here for the current copy of the FWA documentation.

 Q. What are the registration numbers for the IRBs?

 A. IRB00000314 West Virginia U IRB #1 and IRB00002568 West Virginia U IRB #3.
 For a copy of the IRB Registration documentation, click here.